camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

   value: db-user-name
 ```

+:::note
-Don't forget to set the `serviceAccountName` of the deployment / statefulset to the created service account with the IRSA annotation.
+Don't forget to set the `serviceAccountName` of the deployment/statefulset to the created service account with the IRSA annotation.

 ## OpenSearch

-For OpenSearch the most common use case is the use of `fine-grained access control`.
+For OpenSearch, the most common use case is the use of `fine-grained access control`.

-When using the Terraform provider of [AWS](https://registry.terraform.io/providers/hashicorp/aws/latest) with the resource [opensearch_domain](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/opensearch_domain) to create a new OpenSearch cluster, one has to supply the argument `advanced_security_options.enabled = true` and set `advanced_security_options.anonymous_auth_enabled = false` to activate `fine-grained access control`.
+When using the Terraform provider of [AWS](https://registry.terraform.io/providers/hashicorp/aws/latest) with the resource [opensearch_domain](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/opensearch_domain) to create a new OpenSearch cluster, supply the argument `advanced_security_options.enabled = true` and set `advanced_security_options.anonymous_auth_enabled = false` to activate `fine-grained access control`.

-Without `fine-grained access control` anonymous access is enabled and it would be sufficient to just supply a IAM role with the right policy to allow access.
+Without `fine-grained access control`, anonymous access is enabled and would be sufficient to supply an IAM role with the right policy to allow access.
 In our case, we'll have a look at `fine-grained access control` and the use without it can be derived from this more complex example.

 An AWS policy, which later is assigned to a role, is required to allow general access to OpenSearch.
 See the [AWS documentation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ac.html) for the explanation of the policy.

-Create the policy via Terraform by using the [aws_iam_policy](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_policy).
+Create the policy via Terraform using the [aws_iam_policy](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_policy).

 ```json
 resource "aws_iam_policy" "opensearch_policy" {